-- 55. Part of the reason for the increase in housing delivery in 2018/19 is that changes in Government policy have allowed new purpose-built student accommodation delivery to be included in the housing figures at a rate of 1 home per 2.5 student bedrooms.
-Between 2018 and 2020 over 1,000 new student bedrooms were delivered, the equivalent of around 400 new homes 19.
+- 54. Part of the reason for the increase in housing delivery in 2018/19 is that changes in Government policy have allowed new purpose-built student accommodation delivery to be included in the housing figures at a rate of 1 home per 2.5 student bedrooms.
+Between 2018 and 2020 over 1,000 new student bedrooms were delivered, the equivalent of around 400 new homes 20.
 This reflects a growing trend in recent years for new student accommodation development, particularly at the University of East Anglia (UEA) and in the city centre.
 If, as currently planned, the UEA and the Norwich University of the Arts (NUA) expand further and some students continue to seek better quality accommodation, this trend could continue to 2038.
-While it is too early to judge the long-term impacts of Covid-19, there is currently no evidence that ongoing provision of student accommodation will slow over the plan period.
-Care Home bed spaces can also now be counted against housing need at a suitable discounted rate. - 56.
+While it is too early to judge the long-term impacts of Covid-19, there is currently no evidence that ongoing provision of student accommodation will slow over the plan period. - 55.
 The contribution from housing delivered through change of use has also increased in recent years.
 A significant proportion of this has been delivered through permitted development, particularly through the conversion of offices in central Norwich.
 There is likely to be a continuing supply of dwellings from office conversions through the plan period.
 However, with the uncertainty around the impact of both Covid-19 and Brexit on the wider economy and on the demand for office space, and with a diminishing stock of buildings suitable for conversion, it is unclear whether the rate of supply will increase or decrease over time.
-Given the uncertainty, it is reasonable to assume that supply will continue at the same rate.
-Broadland and South Norfolk have had very low numbers of homes delivered through change of use. - 57.
-Broadland and South Norfolk are dominated by owner occupied housing, whilst Norwich has a much higher percentage of social rented and private rented properties (see table 2 below)20.
+Broadland and South Norfolk have had very low numbers of homes delivered through change of use. - 56.
+Broadland and South Norfolk are dominated by owner occupied housing, whilst Norwich has a much higher percentage of social rented and private rented properties (see table 2 below)21.
 The figures for owner occupation compare to a national figure of 63%.
 The area's tenure mix has changed since 2001, with falls in home ownership and social renting and corresponding rises in the percentage of private rented properties across all three districts, mirroring the national picture.
 This trend seems likely to continue.

-19 Source: Data from Greater Norwich Annual Monitoring Reports
+20 Source: Data from Greater Norwich Annual Monitoring Reports

-20 Source: Office for National Statistics
+21 Source: Office for National Statistics